r-hub/blog/content/post/2020-11-18-testthat-utility-belt/index.md

 All files under `testthat/` and its subfolders are available to your tests so you can read from them, source them if they are R scripts, copy them to a temp dir, etc.

 Now, to refer to these files in your tests, use [`testthat::test_path()`](https://testthat.r-lib.org/reference/test_path.html), this way you will get a filepath that works "both interactively and during tests".
-E.g. if you create a file under `tests/testthat/examples/image.png` in your tests you'll have to write [`testthat::test_path("examples/image.png")`](https://testthat.r-lib.org/reference/test_path.html).
+E.g. if you create a file under `tests/testthat/examples/image.png` in your tests you'll have to write [`testthat::test_path("examples", "image.png")`](https://testthat.r-lib.org/reference/test_path.html).

 Conclusion
 ----------